-Further information on the certification and accreditation authorities for physical security can be found in the Attorney-General's Department (AGD)'s Protective Security Policy Framework (PSPF), Entity facilities policy.
+Further information on the certification and accreditation authorities for physical security can be found in the Department of Home Affairs' Protective Security Policy Framework (PSPF), Entity facilities policy.

-Further information on the physical security requirements for specific security zones can be found in AGD's PSPF, Entity facilities policy.
+Further information on the physical security requirements for specific security zones can be found in the Department of Home Affairs' PSPF, Entity facilities policy.

-Further information on selecting security zones, security containers and secure rooms for the protection of ICT equipment can be found in AGD's PSPF, Physical security for entity resources policy.
+Further information on selecting security zones, security containers and secure rooms for the protection of information technology (IT) equipment can be found in the Department of Home Affairs' PSPF, Physical security for entity resources policy.